Research In Action

 The American Academy of Pediatrics supports intervening on behalf of battered women as a way to prevent child abuse.
 Between 30% and 60% of abusive partners also abuse children in the household.
 With such disturbing numbers it makes perfect sense for families to be linked directly to resources, right?
 Children exposed to IPV display behavioral and developmental affects, such as low self-esteem; attention seeking; acting out/withdrawn; poor academic performance; substance abuse and poor social skills.
 Sadly enough, this is only a partial list.
 Linda’s daughter has since experienced bullying.

 For Linda and many other families at Karabots, screening has led to counseling and resources which allow them to feel empowered and validated.
 Linda did not present with bruises nor was she willingly ready to disclose her family trauma.
 She simply displayed signs of distress and shared concerns about her children’s behaviors.
-Programs like STOP IPV make it safe for families to share concerns and for providers to respond in a trauma-informed manner.
+Programs like CAMP make it safe for families to share concerns and for providers to respond in a trauma-informed manner.